f5devcentral/f5-automation-labs/docs/module2/lab4.rst

    Click the ‘Send’ button to create the template.

 #.
 Open a Chrome tab to iWorkflow (https://10.1.1.6) and login with
    admin/admin credentials.
-Expand the ‘Catalog’ pane and double-click the “f5-http-lb” template.
+Expand the ‘Service Templates’ pane and double-click the “f5-http-lb” template.
 Notice various defaults have been populated (e.g. port ‘80’ for the pool\_\_port variable) and some fields have been marked as ‘Tenant Editable’: